 Use this checklist before sending:

-Expected outcome: the buyer should recognize their exact situation in the proposal, not a reusable template.
+The test: the buyer should recognize their situation in the proposal.

 You do not need complex ROI math.
-You do need clear links between investment and what the buyer said matters most.
+You do need a clear link between investment and what the buyer said matters most.
 For example:

 If baseline metrics or budget logic are unclear, state the dependency and use a phased option instead of guessing.